gilescope/cyberpunkfonts/README.md

 A monospace adaptation of Brian J. Bonislawsky (Astigmatic One Eye Typographic Institute)'s regular audiowide font.
 (The original and this adeptation are licensed under the SIL Open Font License)

+## Websites

+If you're inspired to create a cyberpunk website then also check out http://augmented-ui.com/

 ## Visual Tests

 (You'll need to see this in audiowide mono for it to work)